Délı̨nę: Land claims and self-government

 Délı̨nę is represented by the Délı̨nę First Nation and belongs to the Sahtu Dene Council.
 Through the council, they completed negotiations with the Government of Canada for a comprehensive land claim settlement in 1993.

 Pursuant to the 1993 Sahtu Dene and Metis Comprehensive Land Claim Agreement, Délı̨nę subsequently negotiated a self-government agreement with the Government of the Northwest Territories and the Government of Canada.
 The Final Self-Government Agreement was ratified by a majority vote of Délı̨nę's membership in March 2014.
 The Final Self-Government Agreement was signed by its leadership, by the Government of the Northwest Territories and by the Government of Canada in February 2015, enacted by the Legislative Assembly of the Northwest Territories in March 2015, and enacted by the Parliament of Canada in June 2015 through Bill C-63.
 On 1 September 2016, the Délı̨nę Got'ı̨nę Government entered existence, legally assuming all of the responsibilities formerly held by the Délı̨nę First Nation, the Délı̨nę Land Corporation, and the Charter Community of Délı̨nę.

 The Final Self-Government Agreement is a Treaty within the meaning of ss.
 25 and 35 of the Constitution Act, 1982.
 Through it, much of the Indian Act no longer applies to Délı̨nę's First Nations citizens.
 Merging a First Nations band government and a municipal government into a single authority, its structure is unique in the Northwest Territories.

 Demographics

 In the 2021 Canadian census conducted by Statistics Canada, Déline had a population of 573 living in 190 of its 226 total private dwellings, a change of from its 2016 population of 533.
 With a land area of 79.39 km2, it had a population density of in 2021.

 In the 2021 Census, there were 525 Indigenous people, including 495 First Nations, Sahtu Dene people speaking North Slavey, 10 Métis and 10 Inuk (Inuit).

 Climate

 Délı̨nę has a subarctic climate (Köppen climate classification: Dfc), with mild summers and severely cold winters.
 Precipitation is very low, but is somewhat higher in the summer than at other times of the year.

+Climate data for Délı̨nę (Déline CS) WMO ID: 71503; coordinates 65°12′31″N 123°26′00″W / 65.20861°N 123.43333°W; elevation: 212.8 m (698 ft); 1991–2020 normals.